AsoboStudio/glTF-Blender-IO-MSFS/README.md

 ## How to Install the ASOBO Blender MSFS Importer/Exporter using Blender:

-1. Download the `io_scene_gltf2_msfs.zip` file by clicking on the release on the right side of the ASOBO https://github.com/AsoboStudio/glTF-Blender-IO-MSFS site.
-Then download the zip file.
+1. Go to the releases section of the https://github.com/AsoboStudio/glTF-Blender-IO-MSFS repository.
+Then download the zip file `io_scene_gltf2_msfs.zip`.

 ![Download Release](misc/Download_rel.png)

-2. Open Blender and go to the Edit > Preferences.
+1. Open Blender and go to : Edit > Preferences.

 ![Edit Preferences - Add](misc/Edit_pref_add.png)